JohnBHalstead/shapwaterfall/README.md

 - *clf*: a tree based classifier that is fitted to X_tng, training data.
 - *X_tng*: the training Data Frame used to fit the model.
 - *X_val*: the validation, test, or scoring Data Frame under observation.
-Note that the data frame must contain an extra column who's label is "Customer".
+Note that the data frame must contain an extra column who's label is "Reference".
 - *ref1 and ref2*: the first and second reference, observation, client, or customer under study.
 Can either be a string or an integer.
 If the column data is a string, use "ref1" and "ref2.
 Otherwise, use an integer, such as 4 or 107.
 - *num_features*: the number of important features that describe the local interpretability between to the two observations.